makbn/opencv_android_setup_tutorial/README.md

 2. Its clear that you need to fill **Application Name** and **Company Domain** but most Important Job here is to check **Include C++ Support**
 3. Continue like all other default android project and in the last step before click on **Finish** you need to set your C++ Standard! i use **Toolchain Default**!

+* if you got an exceptin with this message : ``Error:NDK not configured.
+Download it with SDK manager.)`` you should follow this steps:

 Add OpenCV Java Wrapper Module!

 1. On **File** menu click on **New** and click on **Import Module**!